nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **_Object diagram to be added here_**

 Step 2b.
-The system searches the inventory items for an item that has a matching name.
-In this scenario, we assume that the user has already added an `Item` with its `ItemName` value to be `Pen`, to the system's list of tracked items.
+The system searches the inventory inventoryItems for an inventoryItem that has a matching name.
+In this scenario, we assume that the user has already added an `Item` with its `ItemName` value to be `Pen`, to the system's list of tracked inventoryItems.
-Hence, upon execution, a valid item was found based on the user's input item name, and the system adds a new `ItemQuantityPair` that references the found item to the list of items ordered in the instantiated `Order`.
+Hence, upon execution, a valid inventoryItem was found based on the user's input inventoryItem name, and the system adds a new `ItemQuantityPair` that references the found inventoryItem to the list of inventoryItems ordered in the instantiated `Order`.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the user has entered an item name that cannot be matched to the system's inventory, the state will remain unchanged and the UI will notify the user and provide a prompt to re-enter inputs)
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the user has entered an inventoryItem name that cannot be matched to the system's inventory, the state will remain unchanged and the UI will notify the user and provide a prompt to re-enter inputs)
 </div>

 **_Object diagram to be added here_**

 Step 3.
-The user repeats Step 2 multiple times to fill up the instantiated `Order`'s list of ordered items.
+The user repeats Step 2 multiple times to fill up the instantiated `Order`'s list of ordered inventoryItems.

 **_Object diagram to be added here_**